St Columba's Church, St Columb Major: Other features

-There is a fine wooden screen by the architect George Fellowes Prynne "St Columb screen" and some exceptional oak benchends, dating as far back as 1510.
+The east window and the fine oak vestry screen were done c 1906 by the architect George Fellowes Prynne.
+"St Columb screen" There are some exceptional oak bench-ends, dating as far back as 1510.
 The fine organ is by Bryceston Bros. & Ellis of London and a copy of the "Letter of Thanks" to the Cornish people sent by Charles I in 1643 (similar copies are found in many Cornish churches).
 There are also two sculptures by the artist Allan G. Wyon and a stained glass window portraying Saint Columba the Virgin.
 In the churchyard is St Columba's Cross.